Cover image

 # Step 4: Time to apply

 Okay, so now that you made your research and told yourself "Yes, this is the one.
 My dream company", it is time to apply!
-There are three ways to do that.
+Here is what you should do next.

-# Fill the application form out and submit the CV
+# Option 1.
+Fill the application form out

-Upd. from 2024: in my opinion, due to massive layoffs in Tech industry in 2024, submitting an application via a form is the least effective method.
-Consider two alternatives below.
+Upd: in my opinion, due to massive layoffs in Tech industry in 2024 and the ongoing crisis in 2025, submitting an application via a form is the least effective method.
+Consider two other alternatives below.

-You can search for active employees of the company on Linkedin and offer them to refer you.
-They will receive a bonus, and you will get access to certain insider information.
+You can reach out to a friend or an ex-colleague of yours who works in the company, or you can search for active employees of the company on Linkedin and offer them to refer you.
+They will receive a bonus should you pass the probation, and you will get access to certain insider information.
 That's a win-win.

 Some in-house recruiters are also present on Linkedin, and they are usually willing to help, because they will also receive a bonus for a successful hire.